RituPande/ritupande.github.io/index.md

 I am Ritu Pande, an independent researcher, with interest in modelling biological processes using geometric deep learning.
 My interests also span modelling biological processes as self-organising systems and researching  whether this throws any insight into diseases, such as, cancer or autoimmune disorders, arising out of loss of system homeostatis.

-I am also software architect with 20+ years of expertise in designing cybersecurity solutions for connected devices.
+I am also a software architect with 20+ years of expertise in designing cybersecurity solutions for connected devices.

 ### News